CommunicAsia: 2010

-Held from 15–18 June at the Singapore Expo, CommunicAsia 2010 attracted over 55,000 industry visitors, conference speakers and delegates.
+Held from 15 to 18 June at the Singapore Expo, CommunicAsia 2010 attracted over 55,000 industry visitors, conference speakers and delegates.
 55% of visitors came from overseas, mostly from Indonesia, Malaysia and Thailand.

 CommunicAsia 2010 witnessed the launch of the Alcatel One Touch Net mobile by Yahoo! and Skype announcing the availability of its interface on three Sony Ericsson Symbian-based smartphones.
 Other announcements made at the event included the unveiling by Samsung of the Wave and Wave Pro and NTTDOCOMO's F-04B, a separable phone that allows users to talk and view their phone at the same time.

 It is estimated that deals worth over of $US3.6 billion were signed at the tradeshow.

 The CommunicAsia Summit drew 650 participants and discussed topics including Mobile Value Added Services, Network Security, Getting in on the Cloud, Converged Device Management, Mobile Marketing & Profitability and New Revenue Opportunities.
 The keynote address was delivered by Josh Silverman, CEO of Skype.

 2011

-The 2011 exhibition and conference was held from 21–24 June at Marina Bay Sands and closed with strong results.
+The 2011 exhibition and conference was held from 21 to 24 June at Marina Bay Sands and closed with strong results.

 2012

-CommunicAsia2012 was once again held at Marina Bay Sands from 19–22 June 2012.
+CommunicAsia2012 was once again held at Marina Bay Sands from 19 to 22 June 2012.

 Over 200 debut exhibitors such as AMOS-Spacecom, Calix Networks, Integrasco, Mentum, NovelSat, SLA Mobile and Yokogawa Engineering Asia, shared their expertise and launch their latest products and solutions at the show.

 EnterpriseIT, held in conjunction with CommunicAsia, showcased exhibitors comprising international IT systems providers and companies offering enterprise solutions ranging from cloud computing, data centre services, security and M2M software to mobility solutions and video conferencing.

 The show featured notable product launches from the likes of Huawei, Panasonic, Blackmagic Design, among others.

 The event saw Asia's largest satellite representation in a technology trade event, and also offered conferences and meetings with over 350 experts.
 The show closed with healthy visitor figures on 22 June 2012.

 2013

-CommunicAsia2013 was held from 18–21 June 2013 at Marina Bay Sands for the third time.
+CommunicAsia2013 was held from 18 to 21 June 2013 at Marina Bay Sands for the third time.

 2014

-CommunicAsia 2014 was held from 17–20 June 2014 at Marina Bay Sands.
+CommunicAsia 2014 was held from 17 to 20 June 2014 at Marina Bay Sands.

 2017

-CommunicAsia 2017 was held from 23–25 May 2017 at Marina Bay Sands.
+CommunicAsia 2017 was held from 23 to 25 May 2017 at Marina Bay Sands.